kawu/hist-pl/umbrella/README.md

 possible labeling options.

 At this moment, the `analyse` mode is provided for presentation purposes.
-If you would like to make use of the labeling results, you should use the library API (see next section) and process the results on the application level, depending on your goals.
+If you would like to make use of labeling results, you should use the library API (see next section) and process the results on the application level, depending on your goals.